OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 `CentOS 7 <http://www.centos.org/>`__ and has the VMware tools enabled.

 The appliance requirements are kept to a strict minimum so it can be executed in any vCenter installation.
-However, before deploying it, please read the :ref:`system requirements <system_requirements>`.
+However, before deploying it, please read the :ref:`system requirements <requirements>`.

-Follow the next steps to deploy a fully functional vOneCloud:
+Follow the next steps to deploy a fully functional OpenNebula cloud:

 Step 1.
 Deploying the OVA
 --------------------------------------------------------------------------------